inkVerb/VIP/601/Lesson-04.md

 git merge --squash devel
 git commit -m "My message on devel branch into main branch"
 ```

-#### Fork & Pull
-*How to contribute to other GitHub projects*

-A **fork** basically copies a repo owned by someone else to become your own Git project on your account which you can change, commit, and push as your own public repo

-A **pull** will commit changes on your forked repo back into the original repo it came from; you do this my making a **pull request**, then the original owner approves the request for the **pull**

-These are **GitHub** operations (not **Git**) and [must be completed through the GitHub](https://stackoverflow.com/questions/65580560) web interface or a separate GitHub CLI tool from `git` (the `git` command can't do this)

-Usually the GitHub web interface should be good enough for forks and pull requests because the operations rarely need automating in BASH scripts and require few clicks

-If you want to fork and pull from the CLI, learn about the [gh_fork tool in the GitHub docs](https://cli.github.com/manual/gh_repo_fork)

 ___

 *Git setup and beginner reference: the [GitCheat Cheat Sheet]((https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/GitCheat.md))*